LEADERSHIP QUALIFICATION: UNSW Australian Graduate School of Management in 2020, 2024 and again in 2025.

-In 2020 I completed an Open Learning course titled “Learn to Lead” with the UNSW Australian Graduate School of Management
+I completed the annual Open Learning course titled “Learn to Lead” most recently with a whole section on the role of AI

 Patient Blood management is my main passion and I have had a leadership role since 2015 when I acquired 2 ROTEM machines with $42,500 private funding for Randwick Campus.
 I have been working to address the gaps that exist in knowledge; teaching evidence based best practice and auditing outcomes.
 This technology allows the clinician to decide if coagulopathy is present and if so, whether platelets, FFP, or cryoprecipitate are needed.
 This has been shown to reduce the overall number of units transfused and therefore costs, whilst simultaneously improving patient outcomes largely by reducing Transfusion Associated Cardiac Overload (TACO).